MSU-Libraries/kube-doc/README.md

 Due to its minimal setup, Flannel makes a great choice for guides such as this one, as it reduces the number of extra things that need to be explained and configured.
-Considering there is so much else being covered in this documentation, use Flannel for the CNI choice in our examples keep us from introducing extra complexity while learning.
+Considering there is so much else being covered in this documentation, use of Flannel for the CNI choice in our examples keep us from introducing extra complexity while learning.

 * https://github.com/flannel-io/flannel